 A colostomy will bring some changes to your life.
 However, colostomy products are designed to be as convenient as possible.

+Clothing.
 You should be able to wear the same type of clothes you wore before the colostomy.
-Pouches are designed to blend in, fitting close to the body.
-Products also have odor-barrier film that traps bad odor.
+Pouches are designed to blend in and fit close to the body.
+They also have odor-barrier film that traps bad odor.
 The odor only releases when the colostomy pouch is being emptied.